 1506-1509: Giorgione: The Three Philosophers [High Renaissance; Venice, Italy]

 The Three Philosophers, made by Giorgione with oils on a canvas measuring 4 ft. tall by 4.75 ft. wide, was commissioned by Venetian noble Taddeo Contarini.
 It was one of Giorgione’s last works; he was so ill at the end that Sebastiano del Piombo had to add the finishing touches.
 Scholars believe that significant portions of the painting were trimmed away over the years, leaving the composition unbalanced.
 The work received its name in 1525, during the cataloging of the owner’s art, when it was described as “Three philosophers in a landscape.”
 The true meaning of the scene is a mystery, although many have attempted an explication.
 Traditionally, the painting was said to show the three Magi standing before a grotto where Mary, Joseph and the baby Jesus were staying, but the overwhelming weight of scholarship has rejected this interpretation.
 Some identify the turbaned man as the Muslim philosopher Averroes.
 Some say the cave that the sitting young man is measuring is Plato’s cave, from which we see the shadows of the Ideal Forms.
-Others argue that the men stand for three phases of life (young, middle aged and old) , three time periods (Antiquity, Middle Ages, Renaissance) or three religions (Christianity, Islam, Judaism).
+Others argue that the men stand for three phases of life (young, middle aged and old), three time periods (Antiquity, Middle Ages, Renaissance) or three religions (Christianity, Islam, Judaism).
 Some have tied the painting to astronomical events, noting that the bearded man is holding a scroll containing the word, “eclipse.”
 There is consensus on Giorgione’s masterful handling of light and delicate sfumato technique, as well as his bold use of color, all of which combine to create a fully-realized work of art, no matter what its meaning.
 The Three Philosophers is now at the Kunsthistorisches Museum in Vienna.

 c.
 1508-1510: Leonardo da Vinci: The Virgin and Child with St. Anne [High Renaissance; Italy]

 An unfinished masterpiece, The Virgin and Child with St. Anne remained incomplete upon Leonardo da Vinci’s death in 1519, when it was found in his workshop.
 It is now at the Louvre in Paris.
 Painted with oils on wood panels and measuring 5.5 ft. tall by 3.7 ft. wide, the work shows three generations of the Holy Family: St. Anne, her daughter Mary and Mary’s son Jesus.
 The baby holds on to a lamb, symbol of his suffering and death, and his mother tries to pull him away, while grandmother gazes at the child with a contemplative smile.
 Like so many of Leonardo’s works, the composition is pyramidal, here with a spiraling effect, and the various elements (figures, immediate landscape, distant mountains) are pulled together by expert use of the sfumato technique to create a subtle haze.
 Sigmund Freud believed he found the outline of a vulture in Mary’s robe, which he felt referred to a vulture Leonardo remembered from childhood.
-(Unfortunately for Freud, he remembered the story wrong – it was a kite, not a vulture.)
+(Freud remembered the story wrong: it was a kite, not a vulture.)
 The recent controversial cleaning and restoration of the painting, which some experts claim removed some of the sfumato and left the painting too bright, led to the resignation of two members of the Louvre staff in protest in 2011.
 (See restored version in first image and pre-restoration version in second image.)

 c.
 1490-1510: Hieronymus Bosch: The Garden of Earthly Delights